 How To Serve Liver Pate

 The following Liver Pate recipe works great as a dip for fresh veggies if you are on the GAPS diet and if you aren't, it tastes great with Homemade Wheat Thins, other crackers and bread.

 If you’ve tried this Liver Pate or any other recipe on Cultured Palate please take a minute to rate the recipe and leave a comment letting me know how you liked it.
 I love hearing from you!
 You can also FOLLOW ME on PINTEREST, FACEBOOK, INSTAGRAM, YouTube and TWITTER.

-- Saute liver, onions and garlic in 4 Tbsp butter until the liver is browned and onions are translucent.
+Saute liver, onions and garlic in 4 tablespoon butter until the liver is browned and onions are translucent.